Hiimus/milestone-project-1/README.md

 #### index.html:

 The home page has two different hero images.
-On tablet and larger view, there is a background of a woman squatting with a barbell.
+On a tablet and larger view, there is a background of a woman squatting with a barbell.
 This image is selected because it lets the user know straight away what this site is about.
 It was also selected because it is a woman, and that might increase interest among female users.
 In mobile view, the hero image is of a man deadlifting.
 Again, it lets the user know what this is about.
 The goal is also to show that this gym mainly uses barbells as a lifting tool.

 Positioned over the hero images, is a callout that says the first month is free, and a green sign up button.
 It is one of the first things the users see, and could help to increase the gym's members.
 If the sign up button is clicked, the user will be directed to the membership page.